yingweiwo

 Additional Infomation

-PCL-016 or Picolinic acid drug substance is a pyridine carboxylate metabolite of tryptophan.
-It acts as an anti-infective and immunomodulator and is produced in approximately 25-50 mg quantities by the body on a daily basis through the breakdown of tryptophan.
-PCL-016 plays a key role in zinc transport.
-As a therapeutic agent, the molecule works by binding to zinc finger proteins (ZFPs) in a way that changes their structures and disrupts zinc binding, inhibiting function.
-ZFPs are involved in viral replication and packaging as well as normal cell homeostatic functions.
-Picolinic acid has been shown to be an anti-viral in vitro and in vivo, and sometimes works in conjunction with other cytokines such as interferon gamma to affect immune responses.
-Acne vulgaris, herpes and other viral infections therefore pose potential therapeutic targets of PCL-016.
+Picolinic acid is a pyridine monocarboxylic acid with its carboxyl group at the 2-position.
+It is an intermediate in tryptophan metabolism.
+It serves as a matrix material for MALDI and is also a human metabolite.
+It is the conjugate acid of Picolinic acid esters.
+PCL-016, or Picolinic acid, is the active pharmaceutical ingredient of tryptophan, a Picolinic acid metabolite.
+It possesses anti-infective and immunomodulatory effects, with approximately 25-50 mg produced daily by the human body through the breakdown of tryptophan.
+PCL-016 plays a crucial role in zinc transport.
+As a therapeutic agent, this molecule inhibits the function of zinc finger proteins (ZFPs) by binding to them, altering their structure, and disrupting zinc binding.
+ZFPs are involved in viral replication and packaging, as well as normal cellular homeostasis.
+Picolinic acid has been shown to possess antiviral activity both in vitro and in vivo, sometimes synergistically with other cytokines (such as interferon-gamma) to influence immune responses.
+Therefore, acne vulgaris, herpes, and other viral infections are potential therapeutic targets for PCL-016.

-Picolinic acid has been reported in Fusarium lateritium, Aloe africana, and other organisms with data available.
+Picolinic acid has been reported to be found in Fusarium lateritium, Aloe africana, and other organisms with relevant data.

 Mechanism of Action